Welcome to the Hawaii Ukulele Ensemble

 “Is there anything more advanced than strumming and picking?”

-Kailua-Kona residents Tom Russell and Shirley Pratt founded the Hawaii Ukulele Ensemble in 2018 after asking themselves a simple question.
-After strumming and picking and kanikapila… what’s next?
+Tom Russell and Shirley Pratt, two Kailua-Kona residents, started the Hawaii Ukulele Ensemble in 2018.
+They had a simple question: after strumming, picking, and kanikapila, what’s next?

 The Concept

-Create symphonic sound from many ukuleles playing different music parts.
-Each part contributes to the overall sound, with overlapping harmonies creating a more complete whole.
+Create a symphonic sound from multiple ukuleles playing different musical parts.
+Overlapping harmonies contribute to a complete whole.

 Check Out HUE!